Day 1: Dev Environment Setup

 build-backend = "poetry.core.masonry.api"

-This seemingly simple installation command takes our project from an empty list of installed Python libraries (via poetry show
+This seemingly simple installation command takes our project from an empty list of installed Python libraries (via poetry show) to something like this:

 anyio 4.10.0 High-level concurrency and network...